 Please note the results given below –

 Please note that the above data is represented on whether a WOMAN (not a man) had experienced such violence in her marital lifetime.

-A similar survey done by some other NGOs in India, focussing similar data for men however revealed a similar characteristics of IPV on this link –
+A similar survey done by some other NGOs in India, focussing similar data for men, however, revealed a similar characteristic of IPV on this link –

-But this again was captured in gender biased way.
-In the recent survey conducted by some NGOs in India the same domestic violence picture is captured for Indian men as well.
+But this again was captured in a gender-biased way.
+In the recent survey conducted by some NGOs in India, the same domestic violence picture is captured for Indian men as well.
 It was found in that survey that 78% men who took the survey were subjected to emotional abuse by their wives.
-UNFPA survey failed to capture the men’s side of story–
+UNFPA survey failed to capture the men’s side of the story–

 35% men reported frequent physical abuse by their wives –

 37% men reported frequent sexual abuse against them –

 About 60% men reported economic abuse by their wives –

 In section 5.2 of this report, it says “Intimate partner violence perpetrated by men and experienced by women is considered as one of the main outcomes of masculinity in this analysis”.

 We understand that when one-sided study is done then the outcome of such report becomes invalid.